Viglino/ol-games/README.md

 OL3-games is licenced under the French Opensource BSD compatible CeCILL-B FREE SOFTWARE LICENSE.
  (c) 2017 - Jean-Marc Viglino

-Some resources (mapping services and API, sprites or sounds) used in this sofware may have a specific license.
+Some resources and materials (mapping services and API, sprites or sounds) used in this sofware may have a specific license.
 You must check before use.

 > Full text license in English: (http://www.cecill.info/licences/Licence_CeCILL-B_V1-en.txt)